greg99799/brunzies_bootstrap/things_to_do.md

   tinker with background image
     possibly farther perspective
-  replace 'Brunzies' header with either logo image or different font
+  replace 'Brunzies' header with either logo image or different font optimize images to fit on carousel template on different devices

 // MENU PAGE //